 In 2015, consulting firm McKinsey carried out research into practices related to digital strategy, capabilities, and culture.
 Their report, ‘Raising Your Digital Quotient’ is wide-ranging, subtle, and thoughtful.

 Whilst this report is aimed at corporate CEOs and is talking about company-wide culture and strategy.
 It is relevant here.
-First, because it does endorse PMI’s conclusions.
-And second, because PMI sets us, as project managers, the task of helping our organizations with this transformation.
+Firstly, because it does endorse PMI’s conclusions.
+And secondly, because PMI sets us, as project managers, the task of helping our organizations with this transformation.

 I must compliment PMI on the three characteristics the report selects to define a high PMTQ.
 These are not the ‘obvious’ things like: